Things to Do in Mauritania in January

 Best Activities in January

-Sahara Desert Multi-Day Expeditions
+Multi-day Sahara Desert Expeditions in Adrar Region

-Iron Ore Train Journey
+Iron Ore Train Journey from Nouadhibou to Choum

 January Events & Festivals